front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 * `_inner-layout.js`: wraps the routes in the same folder with the exported component but won't discard the parent's layout
 * `_error.js`: exports the component that will displayed in case there's a 404 error or if one of the component does not manage to render

-For more information, please have a look at the Routes reference.
+For more information, please have a look at the [Routes reference](/docs/reference/routing.html).

-TODO

 <details>
-<summary>What should you do to implement this new routing system in your existing project?
-Click to expand.</summary>
+<summary>What should you do to implement this new routing system in your existing project? <strong>Click to expand.</strong></summary>

 1. If you already have a `web/index.js` file in your module, rename it to `web/client.js`
 2. Add Front-Commerce's web module to your project in `.front-commerce.js`